Yong–Quan Xiang

 Yong–Quan Xiang (永全片 (Yǒng-Quán piàn, Yongzhou and Qiyang subgroup)) is a Xiang Chinese language spoken in Guilin and southern Hunan that does not fit into the traditional New Xiang–Old Xiang dichotomy.
 It is geographically adjacent to the Old Xiang dialects that it was traditionally grouped with.
+The native-speaking population is mainly distributed in Yongzhou and surrounding areas.